 The data presented in this report are weighted estimates, unless otherwise noted.
-The CTADS/CTUMS survey weights assigned by Statistics Canada in the annual datasets were used for CTADS/CTUMS analyses, and CSTADS/YSS survey weights were used for CSTADS/YSS analyses; CTADS/CTUMS and CSTADS/YSS were not analysed together and there was no overlap of the survey weights between the two surveys.
+The CTNS/CTADS/CTUMS survey weights assigned by Statistics Canada in the annual datasets were used for CTNS/CTADS/CTUMS analyses, and CSTADS/YSS survey weights were used for CSTADS/YSS analyses; CTNS/CTADS/CTUMS and CSTADS/YSS were not analysed together and there was no overlap of the survey weights between the two surveys.
 Estimates for categorical measures were generated using the SURVEYFREQ procedure in SAS statistical software (Version 9.4), while estimates for continuous variables (e.g., cigarettes per day) were generated using the SURVEYMEANS procedure in SAS.

-Confidence intervals were generated using SAS and the statistical software Stata (Version 14.2) using the bootstrap weights where they were available (CTADS 2013 to 2017, CTUMS 2001 to 2012, CSTADS 2014-15 and 2016-17, and YSS 2004-05 to 2012-13).
-Confidence intervals for CTADS/CTUMS were calculated in SAS or Stata using the Mean Square Error (MSE) method of calculation with bootstrap weights.
-Confidence intervals for CSTADS/YSS in the current (2019) edition were calculated in SAS using the MSE.
+Confidence intervals were generated using SAS and the statistical software Stata (Version 14.2) using the bootstrap weights where they were available (CTNS 2019 and 2020, CTADS 2013 to 2017, CTUMS 2001 to 2012, CSTADS 2014-15 to 2018-19, and YSS 2004-05 to 2012-13).
+Confidence intervals for CTNS/CTADS/CTUMS were calculated in SAS or Stata using the Mean Square Error (MSE) method of calculation with bootstrap weights.
+Confidence intervals for CSTADS/YSS in the current (2022) edition and 2019 edition were calculated in SAS using the MSE.
 However, the confidence intervals for CSTADS/YSS reported in previous versions of this report did not use the MSE method and were calculated in Stata.
 This also applies to any CSTADS/YSS confidence intervals in this report that were drawn directly from previous reports.

 Estimates in figures and the associated data tables have been rounded to one decimal place.
 Provincial estimates for numbers of smokers reported in sections 2.1-2.10 have been rounded to the nearest thousand.